demuxed/sash/README.md

 SASH was born out of frustration of supporting many various and incomplete implementations of MPD parsers, and trying to build a reliable, simple, MSE friendly implementations of players.

+### Design Goals

+1. 100% less XML.
+2. Designed for MSE and native clients.
+3. Use the good parts of DASH.
+Skip the bad parts.
+4. One way to do things.
+Follow the Python approach (There should be one -- and preferably only one --obvious way to do it.) rather than the Perl approach (TMTOWTDI).
+5. Eliminate ambiguity.
+All client behavior should be defined.
+Client implementations should never guess.
+6. Usable and readable.
+Don't make developers think.

 ### Examples

 * [Simple 1 Audio, 1 Video minimal manifest for VOD](sash-single-audio-single-video-vod-only.json) (The simplest SASH manifest feasible)